MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/activating-a-process-server.md

 ---
 title: Activating a Process Server
-description: The process server that is included in Debugging Tools for Windows is called DbgSrv (dbgsrv.exe).
-To activate a process server, open an elevated Command Prompt window (Run as Administrator), and enter the dbgsrv command. ms.assetid: 566a4f64-8a14-469b-b50c-20e3c00aa2f8
+description: To activate a process server, open an elevated Command Prompt window (Run as Administrator), and enter the dbgsrv command. ms.assetid: 566a4f64-8a14-469b-b50c-20e3c00aa2f8
 keywords: ["Activating a Process Server Windows Debugging"]
 topic_type: